thinc-org/awesome-stack/src/pages/things/odin-lang.md

 ---

-title: odin-lang
+title: "odin-lang"

 tag:

   - backend
   - language

-desc: A fast, concise, statically-typed systems programming language with a focus on expressiveness and ease of use
+desc: "A fast, concise, statically-typed systems programming language with a focus on expressiveness and ease of use"

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---